-Hepatitis C (HCV) is a chronic infection which is often asymptomatic, so screening is necessary to identify those with an infection but only those with risk factors.
-The Canadian Task Force on Preventative Health does not recommend screening adults not at elevated risk of HCV.
-Risk factors and screening is indentified in the table below.
+Hepatitis C (HCV) is a chronic infection that is often asymptomatic, so screening is necessary to identify those with an infection but only those with risk factors.
+The Canadian Task Force on Preventative Health does not recommend screening adults, not at elevated risk of HCV.
+Risk factors and screening are identified in the bullets below.

-HCV can be acquired through 'percutaneous exposure' (inadequately sterilized medical equipment) or the reciept of contaminated blood prdocuts.
-Other risk factors include use of IV drugs, high risk sexual contact, unsterilized tattoo or piercing equipment, and occupational exposures.
+HCV can be acquired through 'percutaneous exposure' (inadequately sterilized medical equipment) or the receipt of contaminated blood products.
+Other risk factors include the use of IV drugs, high-risk sexual contact, unsterilized tattoo or piercing equipment, and occupational exposures.
 Many people with chronic HCV infection do not develop symptoms and not everyone will develop cirrhosis (liver damage).

 We recommend screening in only the following risk categories:

 Current or past history of injection drug use

 Born, traveled or resided in an HCV-endemic country

 Received healthcare where there is a lack of universal precautions

 Recipient of blood transfusions, blood products, or an organ transplant before 1992

 Other risks sometimes associated with HSV exposure, such as: